 We aim to keep our information about you as accurate as possible.
-Regardles of which State you are resident of you can request:
+Regardless of which State you are resident of, you can request:

 Alternatively, please contact your local HR adviser.
 If you are a contractor you should speak with your external contracting/employing company/agency.
 For former employees or dependents, please contact privacy-office-SI@shell.com.

-If you have any issues, queries or complaints regarding the processing of your personal data please contact your local HR contact.
+If you have any issues, queries or complaints regarding the processing of your personal information please contact your local HR contact.

 You can also contact Privacy-Office-SI@shell.com or Shell Group Chief Privacy Officer at Shell International B.V.
 The Hague, The Netherlands - Trade Register, No. 27155369 Correspondence: PO Box 162, 2501 AN, The Hague.